adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Transform _SAM_ to _BAM_ format**

-In order to run obtain the alignment Metrics using _Samtools flagstat_ we need a _BAM_ file. _BAM_ format is just a binary version of the _SAM_ format.
+In order to run obtain the alignment metrics using _Samtools flagstat_ we need a _BAM_ file. _BAM_ format is just a binary version of the _SAM_ format.

 {% highlight Bash %}
 samtools view -bS -T SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062_fixmate_sorted_markdup.sam > SARS-CoV-2_exper-SRX9197062.bam